 Below are 20 books that are so good you’ll break the binding.

 Little Pea by Amy Krouse Rosenthal was my daughter’s favorite.
 I am a huge fan of all of Rosenthal’s work.
 Her utterly amusing stories and simple watercolor illustrations allow the child to enjoy the story without distraction.
 We read this book to our toddler night after night… after night (and then again).
 When my daughter was two she had the entire book memorized.
-One evening I captured her reading the book cover to cover on my iPhone.
+And then, one evening I captured her reading the book cover to cover on my iPhone.
 Click here to see the adorable storybook video created from the recording.
 Now that my daughter is seven, I treasure this audio even more.
 This book still holds a special place in her heart as well.
 She often listens to the Land of Nod author reading of the story [free podcast] when going to bed.
-She also read the book to her class at first grade show-and-tell this year!
+She also read the book to her class at first-grade show-and-tell this year!

 Henry and Mudge and the Happy Cat by Cynthia Rylant was a lucky find for our family.
 Our girls desperately wanted to move-up to read “chapter books,” but they weren’t quite ready.
 I picked up this early reader at a rummage because it was broken down into three chapters.
-We immediately fell in love with Henry and Mudge.
+Immediately, we fell in love with Henry and Mudge.
 In this story, Henry’s family takes in a shabby cat.
 When the owner comes to collect his pet both Henry and Mudge are devastated, but happy to know he’s going back home.
-Rylant writes in a way that allows children to understand the depth of their conflicting emotions and connect.
+Rylant writes in a way that allows children to understand the depth of their conflicting emotions and then connect.
 Of course, the short book leaves children with a happy ending.
-The entire series is wonderful, but this book is by far our favorite.
+The entire series is wonderful, of course, but this book is by far our favorite.

-Below are other well-loved books from our in-home library:
+And then, when you finish these, check out other well-loved books from our in-home library: